FedDAG: Federated DAG Structure Learning: Introduction

-Various methods \citep{spirtes2001causation,chickering2002optimal, shimizu2006linear,zheng2020thsis} for learning causal relations from purely observational data have been proposed over the recent decades.
-Regularly, (1) collecting data from various sources and then (2) designing a CD algorithm on all collected data are the common pipeline in this field.
-However, owing to the issue of data privacy, data owners gradually prefer not to share their personalized data with others \citep{kairouz2019advances}.
-Naturally, the new predicament, \textit{how do we infer causal relations from decentralized data?} has arisen.
-In statistical learning problems such as regression and classification, federated learning (FL) has been proposed to learn from locally stored data \citep{mcmahan2017communication}.
-Inspired by these developments in FL, we aim to develop a federated causal discovery (FCD) framework that enables to learn DAG from decentralized data.
-Compared to FL in statistical learning, FCD, a \textbf{structural learning} task, has the following two main differences: \begin{itemize}[leftmargin=*] \item \textbf{Learning objective difference.} FL aims to learn \textit{an estimator} to fit the given conditional distribution while FCD tries to \textit{find the underlying causal structure} and the \textit{causal mechanism estimator} to fit with the joint distribution of observations. \item \textbf{Data heterogeneity difference.} FL usually cares about classification tasks where data heterogeneity is assumed by some specific distribution shift types such as label shift (the shift of $P(Y)$)~\cite{lipton2018detecting} or covariate shift (the shift of $P(X)$)~\cite{reisizadeh2020robust}, while FCD handles a generative model where data heterogeneity means the joint distribution shift of all variables (as shown in Figure~\ref{fig:partial_visual_noniid}(a)), which would bring more challenges compared to the model design in the federated learning paradigm. \end{itemize}
+Each BN is defined by a directed acyclic graph (DAG) and a set of parameters to depict the direction, strength, and shape of the mechanisms between variables~\citep{kitson2021survey}.
+Over the recent decades, a bunch of methods~\citep{spirtes2001causation, chickering2002optimal, zheng2020thsis} for discovering the DAG structure encoded among concerned events from the observational data have been proposed.
+In practice, however, finite sample problem bears the brunt of the performance decrease of DAG structure learning methods.
+Regularly (1) collecting data from various sources and then (2) designing the structure learning algorithm on all collected data can serve as a direct and standard pipeline to alleviate this issue in this field.
+However, owing to the issue of data privacy, data owners gradually prefer not to share their personalized data\footnote{Notice that in this paper, we restrict our scope to define the privacy leakage by sharing the raw data of users.} with others~\citep{kairouz2019advances}.
+Naturally, the new predicament, \textit{how do we discover the underlying DAG structure from decentralized data?} has arisen.
+In statistical learning problems such as regression and classification, federated learning (FL) has been proposed to learn from locally stored data~\citep{mcmahan2017communication}.
+Inspired by the developments in FL, we aim to develop a federated DAG structure learning framework that enables learning the graph structure from the decentralized data.
+Compared to the traditional FL methods in statistical learning, federated DAG learning, a \textbf{structural learning} task, has the following two main \textbf{differences}: \begin{itemize}[leftmargin=*] \item \textbf{Learning objective difference.} Most of the previous FL researches focus on learning \textit{an estimator} to estimate the conditional distribution $P(Y|X)$ in supervised learning tasks, e.g., image classification~\citep{mcmahan2017communication, li2020federated}, sequence tagging~\citep{bill2022fednlp}, and feature prediction~\citep{kairouz2019advances}.
+However, DAG structure learning, an unsupervised learning task~\citep{glymour2019review}, tries to \textit{find the underlying graph structure} among the concerned variables and the relationship mechanisms estimators to fit with the joint distribution of observations.